blukatdevelopment/UnchainedWorldsOld/gm_tools/modules/city_of_southhorn/gm_info.md

 Exits:
 - East: Downward tunnel to 7 with smell of rotting meat and buzzing flies
 - South: Tunnel to 9, sound of running water, cool, clammy air
+- West: Hold in the ground with constant suction of wind.
+Leads to Room 6

 ### 7 Gore pit
 There is a 1/4 chance a couple cultists will be building a hell knight from the